Queue

 | extras v5.1.0+ | Record<string, unknown> | — | App-defined payload attached to this media item.
 Opaque to the player — stored verbatim and returned unchanged by getActiveMediaItem, getQueue, and the Event.MediaItemTransition event.
 Use this for app-specific metadata that should travel with the item (e.g. recommendation source, ISRC, internal IDs) without polluting the typed fields.
 Must be JSON-serializable.
 Keep payloads small — large blobs are better kept in your own JS state, keyed by mediaId. |

-The url accepts a string, a React Native asset (require('./file.mp3')), or an object with custom HTTP headers ({ uri, headers }).
-Per-item headers override any defaults injected by the underlying player.
+{ uri, headers }.
+Per-item headers override any defaults injected by the underlying player. - On iOS,

 Setting the queue